madeline-underwood/arm-learning-paths/content/learning-paths/mobile-graphics-and-gaming/ams/_index.md

 minutes_to_complete: 60

-who_is_this_for: Android application and games developers new to Arm Performance Studio.
+who_is_this_for: This is an introductory topic for Android app and game developers who are new to Arm Performance Studio.

 learning_objectives:
-    - Learn the basic features of each component of Arm Performance Studio.
+    - Understand the core features of Arm Performance Studio.
-    - Get started profiling and optimizing your application.
+    - Begin profiling and optimizing your Android application.

 prerequisites:
     - An Android device.